dergigi/dergigi.github.io/bitcoin/lessons/ch0-01-introduction.md

 Bitcoin touches: philosophical questions, economic realities, and technological innovations.

-There are probably better points of entry if you have never heard about Bitcoin before.
+There are better points of entry if you have never heard about Bitcoin before and want to know how it work.
 Great books have been written, videos have been made, courses have been created.
 However, there is no "right way" to learn about Bitcoin.
 So if you are new and ended up here, that's fine!
 I hope some of these lessons will be useful to you.

 The 21 lessons are structured in bundles of seven, resulting in three chapters.
 Each chapter is looking at Bitcoin through a different lens, extracting what